-After the first verse, the song goes into an eight bar section that I will call the Pre – Verse Bridge.
-For the section of music we stick to the D Minor chord from the verse for the entire eight bars while the Keyboard plays a Solo (Fig 14 and Fig 15)
+After the first verse, the song goes into an eight-bar section that I will call the Pre – Verse Bridge.
+For this section of music, we stick to the D Minor chord from the verse for the entire eight bars, while the Keyboard plays a Solo (Fig 14 and Fig 15).

 Figure – 14

 Main Song Verses and Solo

 The bulk of the song (three Verses and a double Guitar Solo) is now played over a chord progression very similar to Verse 1, minus one bar of D Major chord at the end.
 (Fig 17 and Fig 18 )

 Pre – Outro Bridge

 After the 3rd Verse, the song goes into what I call a Pre – Outro Bridge and it is a 13 bar section that returns to the song Gypsy Queen.
 The first eight bars is a return to Pt.
 1 of the Intro and the music is the same.
 The next five bars start with one bar of a Bass run, followed by two bars of sextuplets, followed by two bars holding a D Minor chord while the Tempo increases from 120 bpm to 144 bpm (beats per minute).
 Here’s what it looks like.
 (Fig 19)

 The Outro Solo is the final part of the song and it is mainly a long melodic Guitar Solo